BrandenEK/Blasphemous.ModdingAPI/README.md

 - Enables the console for all registered mods
 - Allows loading custom skins
 - Ensures compatibility between all mods
+- Adds support for custom penitences and items
 - Very simple process of installing new mods

 ---